derekbarbosa/EC463/derek/derekLOGBOOK.md

 * Importing .xlsx to TSV (tab separated csv) and using getline() with 't' delimiter.
 * Created structs with proper IDs to feed text into scenario.
 * Almost complete with game 3 :)

+### 2/25/22
+* Running into a weird heap memory error.
+Attempting to debug by initalizing memory with class constructor
+* Pushing code up for Ryan to help debug.
+GDB is broken on MacOS